williamlsh/react-graphql-github-vanilla/README.md

 - install all the require packages: `npm i`
 - build the project: `npm run build`
 - start the project: `npm start`

+You should replace the Github Token with your own by either pasting it to `.env` file or just pasting it to the `Authorization` property in `headers`.
+The former is recommended for security's account.